booch/presentations/Ruby_Preserves/slides.md

 * This is one part that I'm not 100% comfortable with
 * It's best if we could do JOINs in SQL
+* But I'm not terribly concerned about this
+    * CRUD app usage patterns usually save us
+        * A CRUD app will never want to show 1000s of things on screen
+        * All SQL queries in real apps should have LIMIT clauses

 ---